Super-Protocol/docs/docs/marketplace/guides/place-order.md

 <br/>
 <br/>

-Once you added the model, open the **Order Builder** by clicking **Order** in the top panel of the Marketplace web app.
+Once you add the model, open the **Order Builder** by clicking **Order** in the top panel of the Marketplace web app.

 <img src={require('../images/order-builder-open.png').default} width="auto" height="auto" border="1"/>
 <br/>

 ### Your model

-To add your model, you must upload it first.
+To add your own model, you must upload it first.
 Read [How to Upload a Model](/marketplace/guides/upload) for step-by-step instructions.

 When your model is uploaded, open **My Files** with the list of your uploaded models and click the blue **[+]** button next to the model to add it to the order.